 Learning to use herbs naturally in the kitchen is best begun with the simplest of dishes.
 Add some life to a condiment you use every day by making yours an herbal butter dish!
 Here are some ideas for compound herbal butters.

-If you’re still just learning of the remarkable properties of real butter, the Weston Price Foundation can help you out with their article Why Butter Is Better.
-Also try The Healthy Home Economist’s The Untold Story of Butter.
+- The Weston Price Foundation can help you out with their article Why Butter Is Better.

 The first thing to consider when one wants to spruce up one’s butter dish is that it’s imperative to start with quality butter.
 There are various quality brands of butter you can purchase and your local dairy may also make and sell butter from their excess cream.
 You may also find it at your local farmer’s market.

-The Herbal Butter Dish
+The Herbal Butter Dish – Make Compound Butter!

 Once you’ve mastered butter, it’s a simple matter to start getting creative making compound herbal butters.
-Your butter dish isn’t limited to savory herbs, either; sweet herbal and even floral butters are certainly worth your time.
+Your butter dish isn’t limited to savory herbs, either.
+Sweet herbal and even floral butters are certainly worth your time.

 In her course Herbal Cookery, my friend Kathie of Homespun Seasonal Living teaches you about making your own herbal butters, as well as many other herbal treats.
 I share her basic herbal butter recipe from her course with her permission.